-In 2019, the SCI Record Book Committee stipulated that any Red Deer that falls into the Overall Top Ten rankings will require a live video conference to panel score that entry.
-The video panel score will include the SCI Measuring Coordinator/RB Director/or RB Committee Sub-chair in order to be certified and approved by the SCI Record Book Committee.
+In 2019, the SCI Record Book Committee (RBC) stipulated that any Red Deer that falls into the Overall Top Ten rankings will require a live video conference to panel score that entry.
+The video panel score will include the on-site Master Measurer or Official Measurer, and a Master Measurer from SCI staff, or the RBC Measuring Consultant, or another experienced Master Measurer designated by the Record Book Department or RBC Measuring Consultant to certify the entry and forward it to the Committee for approval.